benjermanloo1/nfl-game-predictor/README.md

 TBD

 ## Limitations
-* Due to time constraints of scraping, previous seasons were not considered when training model
+* Due to time constraints of scraping, previous seasons were not considered when training model (originally planned to include 2016-2024 seasons)
     * Likely resulting in an undertrained model